 Work Based Learning - It has proven very difficult to maintain the same number of apprentices as a result of many services continuing to work from home or adopting a hybrid working approach.
-As a result, the number of apprentices due to complete their apprenticeships in 2021/22 was just six.
-Subsequently, just one delayed completion has had a much larger impact on the overall completion rate as can be seen in the latest performance outturn for measure WBL1.
-Looking ahead the focus within the team is on recruitment into the apprenticeship, and the team continues to work with service areas to identify opportunities.
-The cumulative number of apprentices year to date is 14.
+As a result, the number of new apprentices starting at the Council in the first quarter was just 1 (WBL 2).
+This was below the low target of 3 for this quarter.
+Looking ahead the focus within the team is on recruitment into the apprenticeship scheme, and the team continues to work with service areas to identify opportunities.